2z1-0ne/glaucoma_VF/README.md

          patient2
             ...
          patient N
-3. You will obtain parameter file and AA coefficient file.
+3. You will obtain 'parameter' file and 'AA coefficient' file.

 ## Fuzzy C-means
 1. download the 'FCM.py' file from GitHub.
 2. Add blind spots to columns 26 and 35 of the TDV file used in Archetype.R.
    Fill these columns with a value of 0.
-   - Reference: The file for analysis should be formatted as follows: N X 54 ----- *(2)* The blind spot TDV needs to be removed.
+   - Reference: The file for analysis should be formatted as follows: N X 54 ----- *(2)*
+     The blind spot TDV needs to be removed.

                     TDV1 TDV2 ...
 TDV54